ondrejd/odwp-add_search_priorities/readme.txt

 2. Another screen of plugin's admin screen

 == Changelog ==

+= 1.2.2 =
+* Fixed nasty bug in post's priority meta box
+* Changed priority of our meta box (there is no reason to show it as the first)

 = 1.2.1 =
 * Some code fixes because of publishing on __WordPress Plugins Directory__